ArweaveTeam/docs.arweave.org-info/mining/setup/sample-configs/solo-mining.md

 - You've downloaded and packed all your data to 16TB disks using the mining address `En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI`
 - You'll use one of the DHA-provided public VDF servers
+- You'll use the publicly available NSFW filter provided by Shepherd
 - Run your miner with:
     - `mine`
     - `vdf_server_trusted_peer vdf-server-3.arweave.xyz` to use the DHA-provided VDF server